 Gifts that encourage creative pretend play, like clothes for playing dress-up or a restaurant play set, are also perennially popular with young kids.
 Channel your inner child and wander the toy section until you see something that you would have loved as a kid.

-Toys to Avoid for Donation
+Toys to Avoid Donating to the Charity

 According to the organization's rules, there are only two types of unacceptable toys that you shouldn't donate to Toys for Tots: realistic-looking weapons and any gifts that contain food.